 Keep disposable to-go containers out of the landfill with the easy and hygienic reusable container system.
 Pick up your reusable container at the dining hall or any of the food kiosks in the Student Union.
 Fill your container with delicious to-go food; when you are done with your container, return it at any campus dining location and receive a token that gets you a CLEAN to-go container the next time you eat on campus.
 There is a one-time fee of $4 for your first container.

-On September 6, 2016, Fort Lewis College was named a Sierra Club Cool School in recognition of the campus’s ongoing commitment to environmental sustainability.
-Recent action for sustainability on campus has centered around renewable energy, sustainable food purchasing, and green buildings.
+In 2016 and 2017, Fort Lewis College was named a Sierra Club Cool School in recognition of the campus's ongoing commitment to environmental sustainability.
+Recent action for sustainability on campus has centered around climate planning, sustainable food purchasing, and green buildings.

-Fort Lewis College has solar panels on the Student Union, Geosciences Physics and Engineering Building, and Berndt Hall, which includes a solar hot water system and a roof-top photovoltaic system.
+Fort Lewis College has solar panels on the Student Union, Sitter Family Hall, and Berndt Hall, which includes a solar hot water system and a roof-top photovoltaic system.
 See real-time data from the Student Union solar array.

 The Fort Lewis College Environmental Center hosts an annual celebration of sustainability.
 Come to the spring Sustainability Summit to learn about campus sustainability initiatives and inspiring positive action.